 Booking your driving theory test is a simple procedure.
 You will first of all need to have your provisional driving licence to hand as you will need your unique driver number in order to make the booking.
 If you have not yet applied for your provisional licence, now is the time.
 As of the end of October 2014, the cost of the provisional licence has reduced as the steps to make learning to drive cheaper continue.
-In order to book your driving theory test, it is advised that you make the call using the phone number on this page.
+In order to book your driving theory test, it is advised that you make the call using the Call Connection Phone Number on this page.
 There are many other third party – and unofficial – companies who will book the theory test on your behalf.
 The government suggest that you should only use the official channels in order to do this as the third party companies may charge more.
-The Dial2Donate telephone number for booking your driving theory test will connect you to an official source to make the booking.
+The Dial2Donate teleCall Connection Phone Number for booking your driving theory test will connect you to an official source to make the booking.

 What is the cost of booking a driving theory test